 6. ACCEPTANCE.
 Commencing with successful installation of each Program, Aetna shall have a period of [] ([]) [], or such other time designated in a Schedule, to perform an acceptance test of the newly installed Program (the "Acceptance Period") as may be set forth in the applicable Schedule.
 Unless otherwise agreed to in the applicable Schedule, in the event that Supplier is unable, within [] ([) [] of written notice from Aetna, to correct any and all deficiencies, Aetna shall thereupon have the right to terminate this Attachment and/or an applicable Schedule and return the Programs to Supplier at Supplier's expense (provided that Aetna has installed, configured and loaded the Program and data according to Supplier's guidelines on supported third party software and hardware).
 Upon such termination, Aetna shall have no obligation to Supplier to pay for the Program and, within [] ([]) [], Supplier shall refund to Aetna all monies previously paid for such Program, pursuant to the applicable Schedule.
-In the event of acceptance of the Program by Aetna, such acceptance Period to lapse without sending notice of non-acceptance.
+In the event of acceptance of the Program by Aetna, such acceptance is expressly made official by either forwarding a notice of acceptance to Supplier, or by allowing a two (2) business day period following the Acceptance Period to lapse without sending notice of non-acceptance.
 If there is no notice of acceptance, the Acceptance Date will be the first business date following such two (2) business day acceptance period.
 Upon such acceptance as set forth, in this Attachment, Aetna shall be obligated to pay as provided in Section 4, Fees, of this Attachment, and Section 3.B., Invoicing and Payment, of the MBA.
 Supplier agrees to provide Maintenance as set forth in the Schedule during all Acceptance Testing.
 Such Services shall be provided at no expense to Aetna.